queen-raae/galleon-attributes/readme.md

 ### Use the Galleon Attributes

-Start by using using out test APIs to get the hang of it.
+Start by using our test APIs to get the hang of it.

 1. Select an element